 EWS is a continuous, chemical-free, low-energy process.
 Exhaustive testing has indicated that Specific Energy Consumption averages 5.1 kWh/kgal of water treated.
 Assuming an energy cost of $0.15 per kWh, the energy cost of operating the EWS technology is estimated at $0.03 per barrel of water treated.

-The EWS process efficiently removes non-soluble organics and inorganics, such as free & dispersed oil and suspended solids, through subsequent treatment stages of electro-coagulation and electro-flotation.
+The EWS process efficiently removes non-soluble organics and inorganics, such as free & dispersed oil and suspended solids, through sequential stages of electro-coagulation and electro-flotation.

-Electro-coagulation process breaks the oil/water emulsion and causes the oil and suspended particles to coagulate into larger particles.
-EWS targets the one to twenty-five micron size oil droplets and suspended particles for coagulation and flotation that is too time intensive to remove with standard gravity based separation technologies.
+The electro-coagulation process breaks the oil/water emulsion and causes the oil and suspended particles to coagulate into larger particles.
+EWS targets the one to twenty-five-micron size oil droplets and suspended particles for coagulation and flotation that is too time intensive to remove with standard gravity-based separation technologies.

 Electro-flotation creates a high-density concentration of micron size bubbles which lift the coagulated particles to the surface for separation.
 The result is a better-pretreated water, to enable high-quality downstream processes that would not have been possible with conventional pretreatment.

-In addition, the EWS technology platform offers a third function of electro-oxidation, which is effective in removing bacteria, and certain ions that are capable of being precipitated from solution.
+In addition, the EWS technology platform offers a third, synergistic function of electro-oxidation, which is effective in removing bacteria, and certain ions that are capable of being precipitated from solution.
 The electro-oxidation stage has shown value when used as a stand-alone equipment for treating produced water.

 Now available, the electro-oxidation stage can be used singularly to effectively treat produced water for bacteria and hydrogen sulfide (H2S), without requiring chemicals.
 The process is also very energy efficient.